 Let’s look at residential solar as an example.
 The U.S. Government Census says there are approximately 72 million single-family detached homes in the US, and NREL says 25% of those are “solar compatible” so the available market for residential solar in the US is around 18 million houses.
 An early market made up of innovators (2.5%) and early adopters (13.5%) represents 16% of the available market, so in rough numbers, once you pass 2.88 million residential solar installations (or 16% of 18 million), you can say you’ve probably crossed the chasm.

-BUT WAIT!
-It’s not quite that simple.
-As Pamela Cargill has pointed out numerous times, the markets for residential solar are highly localized.
+Unfortunately, it’s not quite that simple because the markets for residential solar are highly localized.
 For example, the same math exercise applied to Sacramento County, CA yields the following: there are approximately 310,000 detached single-family houses in the Sacramento area and if 25% of them are solar compatible, that means the available market in Sacramento County is roughly 77,500 houses.
 Brent Sloan at SMUD tells me there are approximately 14,000 single-family homes with solar in SMUD’s service territory, which means 18% of the available market has adopted solar.
 (Remember, innovators and early adopters represent only 16% of an available market) So our preliminary “first look” analysis indicates residential solar has crossed the chasm in the Sacramento area.
 However each location or area in the US must be analyzed separately.

 Public Policy Blurs Solar Adoption